 In taking up Obama Hope as a single object of study, Doing Digital Visual Studies aims to explore how “the digital” is inflecting upon and diversifying visual studies in inventive and productive ways.
 We embrace the idea that visual studies is necessarily interdisciplinary--that the exploration into the interrelations between visual phenomena, visuality, vision, and culture benefits from various methodological approaches and diverse methods.
 We also recognize that whether taken up in anthropology, media studies, cultural studies or postcolonial studies, each discipline and field of study has something unique to offer as we explore shared questions related to the visual—what is made visible and invisible, how perspectives and communities are shaped by visual culture and vice versa, how knowing, seeing, and power are interrelated, etc. Yet we especially appreciate the work that scholars within the disciplines of Rhetoric and Composition/Writing Studies (RCWS) and Communication have brought to visual studies—from, among many others, Cara Finnegan’s and Lester Olson’s studies of visual rhetorical history to Robert Hariman’s and John Lucaties’ work with photography and civic spectatorship to Sid Dobrin’s and Sean Morey’s explorations of ecosee to Kristie S. Fleckenstein’s, Sue Hum’s, and Linda T. Calendrillo’s study of shared ways of seeing and most recently Sean Morey’s and John Tinnell’s work with augmented reality.
 As scholars housed in these same disciplines, we aim to contribute to this ever-growing body of work by exploring how experiments with the digital can enhance our visual studies in ways that we have yet or just begun to explore.

 When it comes to “the digital,” we are thinking of it here in general terms as the technologies, systems, and networks that allow for new forms of storing, organizing, analyzing, and presenting information.
-In other words, we conceive of “the digital” in terms similar to how Douglas Eyman describes it in Digital Rhetoric: Theory, Method, Practice as a broader “organizing principle” of scholarly practice that allows for information to be “articulated and rearticulated, reshaped or recreated” in novel and generative ways (20).
+More specifically, in relation to visual studies, we think of the digital, as Douglas Eyman defines it in Digital Rhetoric: Theory, Method, Practice, as a broader “organizing principle” of scholarly practice that allows for information to be “articulated and rearticulated, reshaped or recreated” in novel and generative ways (20).
 To distinguish digital visual studies from visual studies is to acknowledge that research unfolds differently in today’s information environment with emergent digital technologies at our disposal—in design, in implementation, in outcomes, and in presentation.
 Consider, for example, the following narrative told by Melissa Terras, a Digital Humanities scholar from the University College London, who paints a vivid picture of visual research pre and post digital.